mikkel257/howToGitAndHub/README.md

 **To import a Github repository into Eclipse you will have to do the following**

-1. Go to Github.com
+1. Go to Github.com.
-2. Find the project that you want to import
+2. Find the project that you want to import.
 3. Click on the green 'Clone or download' button.
-4. Copy the link
+4. Copy the link.
-5. Open Eclipse
+5. Open Eclipse.
-  1.
+6. Go to the project/package explorer window.
+7. Right-click and select 'Import'.
+8. Open the 'Git' folder and select 'Projects from Git'.
+9. Click 'Next' and select 'Clone URL'.
+10. Enter the required information 'Host', 'Repository path', 'user' and 'password' and click 'Next'.
+11. Select the branches that you want to import. and click 'Next'.
+12. Click 'Next', 'Next' and 'Finish'.

 Skriv noget om at lave nye branches og hvordan der opdateres.
 Skriv også noget om hvordan man henter et github projekt, således at det bliver lokalt.